-These series products audio input port adopt BNC port.
+This series of products audio input port adopt BNC port.

 Due to high impedance of audio input, please use active sound pick-up.

 Audio transmission is similar to video transmission.
 Try to avoid interference, dry joint, loose contact and it shall be away from high tension current.